 For example, consider the case that user Mary logs in to ArcGIS Server and adds a feature.
 The creator is set in the geodatabase as Mary.
 If you configure the feature service to use the realm @server, subsequent edits appear in the database under the name Mary@server.

-To help you keep track of edits made through the feature service, follow the ArcGIS Server Manager steps or ArcMap steps below to set a realm on a feature service:
+To help you keep track of edits made through the feature service, follow the steps below to set a realm on a feature service using ArcGIS Server Manager:

 - Open ArcGIS Server Manager and log in.
-If you need help with this step, see Log in to Server Manager.
+If you need help with this step, see Sign in to Server Manager.

 - Click Services > Manage Services.

 - In the Services module, click the name of your feature service.
 If you don't see your service in the list, it may be located in a folder in the Site (root) directory.

 - Click Capabilities in the Edit module.